Tom Mulcair: Departure from cabinet

 In 2006, Mulcair opposed a proposed condominium development in the mountain and ski resort of Mont Orford National Park.
 During a February 27, 2006 Cabinet shuffle, Charest removed Mulcair from the sustainable development, environment, and parks portfolio, and offered him the lesser government services portfolio.
 His opposition to the government's development plans fuelled speculation that this was a punishment, which led Mulcair to resign from cabinet rather than accept the apparent demotion.
-The testimony of Jean Charest, incoming environment minister Claude Béchard, and the owner of the company pursuing the development plan, Andre L'Esperance, all contradicted Mulcair, saying that the Orford deal had been approved by Mulcair before he left.
+The testimony of Charest, incoming environment minister Claude Béchard, and the owner of the company pursuing the development plan, Andre L'Esperance, all contradicted Mulcair, saying that the Orford deal had been approved by Mulcair before he left.

 On February 20, 2007, he announced that he would not be a Liberal candidate in the 2007 Quebec general election.

-Federal politics
+Federal political beginnings (2007–2011)

 With his exit from the provincial Liberals, Mulcair explored an entry into federal politics, having discussions with the federal Liberal Party, the New Democratic Party, and the Conservative Party.
 During this time he also considered a job with a prominent law firm's environment section.
 Talks with the Conservatives failed because of differing views on the Kyoto Protocol.

 Although Mulcair has identified former Quebec Liberal Party leader Claude Ryan as his political mentor, his presence in the front row during a speech in Montreal by NDP leader Jack Layton in March 2007 led to speculation about his political future.
 Over the course of several months, Layton persuaded Mulcair to run for the NDP in Quebec, where the party had no seats.
-On April 20, 2007, Mulcair confirmed that he would run for the NDP in the next federal election.
+On April 20, 2007, Mulcair confirmed that he would run for the NDP in the 2008 federal election.